-Mothers' weight before and during pregnancy affects baby's weightDecember 13th, 2011 in Obstetrics & gynaecology /
+Mothers' weight before and during pregnancy affects baby's weightDecember 13, 2011 in Medicine & Health / Obstetrics & gynaecology

 A new study published in the journal Acta Obstetricia et Gynecologica Scandinavica (AOGS) reveals that both pre-pregnant weight (body mass index, BMI) and weight gain in pregnancy are important predictors of babies' birthweight.
 This is important since high birthweight may also predict adult overweight.